-Eli Knapp – Director, Houghton East Africa & assistant professor of intercultural studies, biology, and earth science
+Eli Knapp – Director, Houghton East Africa & associate professor of intercultural studies, biology, and earth science

 - Ph.D., ecology, Colorado State University (2005)